chtenb/chtenb.github.io/blog/lush.md

 (<program> [arg1 [arg2 ...]])
 ```
 where `<program>` is either a program definition or a program name.
+Arguments can be variables or again a command invocation.
+When an argument is a command invocation, the stdout is used as arguments.

 Programs are defined like
 ```